-- Continue participation in the Tourism Strategic Planning effort and interface with the Tourism Implementation Task Force, as needed. - Attend Art in Public Places and Historical Society Board meetings. - Interface with the Planning & Zoning Commission as appropriate. - Coordinate facilities maintenance projects with PW Project Managers and Parks and Recreation staff.
+• Continue participation in the Tourism Strategic Planning effort and interface with the Tourism Implementation Task Force, as needed.

+- Attend Art in Public Places and Historical Society Board meetings and report on issues involving HPAB interests. - Interface with the Planning & Zoning Commission as appropriate. - Coordinate facilities maintenance projects with PW Project Managers and Parks and Recreation staff.